pittcsc/pittcswiki/src/guides/skills/getting-started-with-x/web-dev.md

 Beyond the plethora of tools and apps used every day on the web, many widely-used desktop apps are actually web applications, just running on your desktop.
 For example, Visual Studio Code, Discord, and Slack all use [Electron](https://www.electronjs.org/), a framework for developing cross-platform desktop applications with web development toolsets.

-Ultimately, the web is one of the fastest and easiest ways that your application can make its way to a user, so understanding web development enables you to make more impactful software.
+Ultimately, the web is one of the fastest and easiest ways that your application can make its way to a user, so understanding web development can enable you to make more impactful software.

 ## Opinions
 ### Richie Goulazian